yaqwsx/KiKit/docs/panelization/cli.md

 Add text to the panel.
 Allows you to put a single block of text on panel.
 You can use variables enclosed in `{}`.
 E.g. `{boardTitle} | {boardDate}`.
 The list of all available variables in listed bellow.
+You can also use the variables specified in the project.
+They are prefixed with `user-`.
+That is, to include your variable `revision` in KiKit text, use formatting string `Rev:
+{user-revision}`.
 In the case you need more independent texts on the panel, you can use sections names `text2`, `text3` and `text3` to add at most 4 text.
 All these sections behave the same and accept the same options.

 If you need more texts or more sophisticated placing options, see `script` option from `postprocess`.